 Board a romantic night sunset cruise

 Go on a sunset cruise to the secluded Las Caletas beach where you will dine under the stars in true romantic fashion.
 Afterwards, you'll be treated to an incredible dance performance you will never forget!

 Gay events in Puerto Vallarta

 As Mexico's numero uno gay holiday destination, you can be certain that there are plenty of fabulous gay events taking place in Puerto Vallarta!
 Here are some of the best gay events taking place in Puerto Vallarta, which you may want to plan your trip around:

-- Puerto Vallarta Carnival (March): Puerto Vallarta Carnival is one of the city's most popular gay festivals, with lots of dramatic outfits, dancers and street performers.
-The 2019 Carnival was unfortunately cancelled, but if you join their Facebook group you can keep up to date with details of the next one.
+- Puerto Vallarta Carnival (March): Puerto Vallarta Carnival is one of the city's most popular gay festivals, with lots of dramatic outfits, dancers, and street performers.
+We recommend joining their Facebook group so that you can keep up to date with details of the next one.

 - White Party Thanksgiving Circuit Event (November): as soon as it starts getting cold in the US, the gay boys flock to Puerto Vallarta to soak up the sunshine and party on the beach during Thanksgiving weekend.
 There are four days of parties during the White Party Circuit, which culminates with an epic White Party.

 - Gay New Year's Eve (December): the entire city becomes one big gay fiesta with all the major bars and clubs spilling out into the street outside becoming one giant fabulous street party to welcome in the new year.
 New Year's in Puerto Vallarta is usually a four-day affair, so pace yourself!

 Puerto Vallarta has a wide variety of cuisines, from big chain restaurants to local taco stands.
 Be sure to check out the delicious seafood here.
 These are our favorite gay restaurants in Puerto Vallarta: